 Good quality, edible mushrooms can be difficult to grow; the cultivation process is not only labor intensive but highly sensitive to changes in the composting material.

 Mushrooms are a staple in many international cuisines, particularly Asian dishes, which have been responsible for the worldwide popularity of shiitake mushrooms in particular.

 The edible portion of a mushroom is the toadstool, which includes the stem and the cap.
 The wheel spoke-like underside of the cap contains the gills, which hold spores for reproduction.

 Popular edible mushroom varieties include button, portabella, oyster, enoki, shiitake, crimini, lobster, porcini, and morels.
 Button mushrooms (Agaricus bisporus) are the most commonly grown in the United States.
-These are usually classified according to color breaking down into whites, creams, and browns.
+These are usually classified according to color: whites, creams, and browns.

 Less than 15 mushroom types (including include button, shiitake, enoki, porcini, straw, oyster, common oyster, golden top oyster, phoenix tail, bear head, wood ear, hair wood ear, silver ear, and ling zhi) can be grown domestically due to the difficulty of cultivation.
 Pennsylvania leads the nation, producing two-thirds of U.S. production.

 Morels, oysters, and chanterelles are often gathered in the wild, especially in the northeast and Pacific Northwest of the United States.
 Matsuke, white truffles, and black truffles are exclusively gathered from the wild as they need to interact with animals and trees in their natural environment to thrive.